eoink28/eoink28/README.md

 # About me:

 - Currently I work part time as a barista on a farm!
-- I play Xbos and have an interest in the gaming space
+- I play Xbox and have an interest in the gaming space
 - I play golf and love the gym
 - Im in Balbriggan Scout group

 # LETS BUILD TOGETHER!!

 - Reach out to me via my email if you would like to collaborate on exciting tec projects!!
+[Contact me!](C23350933@mytudublin.ie)